Virtual exemption permits for Blue Badge holders

 Are residents being consulted?

 Yes.
 Given the ETO nature of the scheme, the consultation with community takes place during the trial rather than ahead of the scheme being implemented.

 The Council have engaged and been in communication with emergency services, TfL and Haringey before starting the trial.

-Residents and all interested stakeholders are able to provide their comments via the statutory consultation that is a key part of the process and is hosted on this page.
-Please go to the bottom of the main project page to take part in the consultation.
-If you prefer, you can submit your comments in writing to the below address:
+Residents and all interested stakeholders were able to provide their comments via the statutory consultation that is a key part of the process and is hosted on this page.
+There was also a further opportunity to provide comment in November 2021.

 How the Scheme Works

 In addition to the formal statutory consultation with emergency services, discussions have taken place, in particular with the London Ambulance Service to discuss their operational requirements.
 The London Ambulance Service very much welcome the changes on Warwick Road itself, which removes the previous physical emergency gate at the width restriction, and replaces this with a camera-controlled closure, which emergency vehicles can pass through unhindered.
 The emergency services are able to use both Warwick Road and Brownlow Road to pass through the area or to access side streets within the area.